 Merino wool clothing is perfect for travel because you don’t have to wash it often due to the antimicrobial properties, it doesn’t wrinkle too much and like I mentioned above it is temperature regulating which means you will be comfortable no matter the weather.

 In addition to not needing to be washed often, merino wool clothing is quick drying.
-When you get stuck in that unexpected downpour, don’t worry, your clothes will dry quickly.
+When you get stuck in that unexpected downpour, don’t worry, your clothes will dry quickly and you won’t feel it as much as the fabric is moisture wicking.
 Need to do a quick wash at night before you head off the next day?
 No worries, your merino wool clothing will usually dry overnight!

 When you do need to wash your merino wool clothing, it can be washed in the washing machine.
 This makes it super easy to travel with.